 The course introduces protocols, systems and techniques which will allow you to create a more predictable, enjoyable and profitable restorative and aesthetic practice.

 This course is held at the Dominic Hassall Training Institute Learning Centre in Solihull, UK.

-The 13-day course begins in October and finishes in July on Saturdays.
+The 13-day course begins in September and finishes in July on Fridays.
 The dates are below…